Model minority: Statistics

-South Asian Americans
+Indian and South Asian Americans

-The model minority label also includes South Asian communities, in particular, Indian Americans, because of their high aggregate socioeconomic success.
+The model minority label also includes Indian Americans, because of their high aggregate socioeconomic success.
 According to the census report on Asian Americans issued in 2004 by the U.S. Census Bureau, 64% of Indian Americans had a bachelor's degree or higher, the second highest for all national origin groups.
 In the same census, 60% of Indian Americans had management or professional jobs, compared with a national average of 33%.
-Indian Americans, along with Japanese and Filipino Americans, have some of the lowest poverty rates for all communities, as well as one of the lowest rates of single parent households (7%, versus the national average of 15%).
-Indian Americans also earn the highest average income out of all national origin/ethnic groups.
+Indian Americans also earn the highest median household income out of all national origin/ethnic groups and the second highest personal income, after Taiwanese Americans.
 This has resulted in several stereotypes such as that of the "Indian Doctor".

 It should however be noted that there are still pockets of poverty within the community, with around 8% classified as living in poverty.

 Southeast Asian Americans

 Arguably, the model minority stereotype masks the socioeconomic under performance of other Asian American subgroups and the experiences of Southeast Asian American populations in the U.S. serve to refute the model minority stereotype.
 For context, Southeast Asian Americans consist of several ethnic groups, including Burmese, Vietnamese, Hmong, Laotian, and Cambodian.